GauthamYerroju/GauthamYerroju.github.io/_posts/2020-02-16-javascript-quick-reference.md

 published: true
 title: JavaScript Quick Reference
 ---
-This is a (updating) list of some of JavaScript's behavior.
-A list of things of which I'm not quite sure when someone asks.
-Like closures, some scope quirks, the "this" keyword, etc.
+This is a (updating) list of some of JavaScript's behaviorthat I keep forgetting.
+Like closures, some scope quirks, the "this" keyword, etc. This is a quick reference I can check when I need to.

 __Sources:__
 - [CSS-Tricks on Scope and Closure](https://css-tricks.com/javascript-scope-closures)